Updated: Feb 1

 Step 3: Practice openness with peers

-Peer leadership circles are typically comprised of other individuals who share common traits, such as job titles, but are not part of your own workplace.
+Coaching Circles are typically comprised of other individuals who share common traits, such as job titles, but are not part of your own workplace.
 These groups meet on a regular basis and offer facilitated meetings for professionals to receive support and feedback, grow professionally, build camaraderie and find accountability.

 These groups offer a space for nonprofit leaders to practice sharing their genuine thoughts, opinions and emotions with other professionals, without the added stress of it potentially triggering existing tension with another person or impacting your work life.
 As a bonus, they also receive feedback and support to help improve the situation they are discussing.
 By practicing candid conversations in a safe environment, leaders will build up the skills and confidence to do so at work and make openness a consistent habit.